tidwall/uhaha/README.md

 <p align="center">High Availabilty Framework for Happy Data</p>

 Uhaha is a framework for building highly available Raft-based data applications in Go.
-This is bascially an upgrade to my [Finn](https://github.com/tidwall/finn) project, which was good but Uhaha is gooder because Uhaha has more security features (TLS and auth passwords), customizable services, deterministic time, recalculable random numbers, simpler snapshots, a smaller network footprint,
+This is basically an upgrade to my [Finn](https://github.com/tidwall/finn) project, which was good but Uhaha is gooder because Uhaha has more security features (TLS and auth passwords), customizable services, deterministic time, recalculable random numbers, simpler snapshots, a smaller network footprint,